AdamYuzhenZhang/RooseveltIsland_QuestAndProjector/README.md

    Start[i] and End[i] is the ith section in the whole 360 video.

    The values are time in seconds of the point in the whole video.

+   The 6 sections are the following respectively: Tata to south park; south park; south park to corner at tram stop; short section from tram corner to tram bus stop, bus stop to corner, that corner to Octagon.